fantonatos/drivesync/README.md

 # drivesync
-Sync your flashdrives with local directories
+##### Sync your flashdrives with your computer's local directories.

-Sync drives by including drivesync.inf at the drive's root.
+You can do this by creating a **"drivesync.inf"** at the root of your drive, with a unique ID on it's first line.